michielbouw/react-typescript-eslint-prettier-boilerplate/README.md

+# React (v16+) Typescript boilerplate with full setup for ESLint and Prettier

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts